You know who we’re talking about…

 • Agree rigidly with following rules (most of us understand sometimes it makes sense not to follow rules)

-• Do work that doesn’t complement their talents well
+• Do work that doesn’t fit their talents

-Some fascinating research shows that when you’re managing a “deviant subordinate”, you’re less likely to correct them or retaliate.
+Some fascinating research shows that when you’re managing troublesome staff, you’re less likely to correct them or retaliate.
 For most managers, no matter how well-intentioned you are, you’re more likely to abuse them.
-That’s because, “when dealing with deviant subordinates [some managers] quite simply … cannot control themselves.”
+That’s because, when dealing with difficult employees some managers quite simply cannot control themselves.

-So, the nudge here, is not to let the bad apple in your team turn you toxic, too.
+So, the nudge here is not to let the bad apple affect your team.
 Here’s how to deal with it and ensure you have a valid reason for firing a worker.
 In summary:

 • Dig a bit deeper to see if there’s a bigger issue at the core – is there anger and behaviour justified?
 Should you empathise first?